-- Submit an essay of at least 300 words that describes: (1) what you hope to accomplish academically/personally through this Just-Julian Assistantship; and, (2) what are your academic, research and personal goals that will be accomplished if awarded the graduate research assistantship.
-Students proposing their own project must also provide a research project description.
+- Submit an essay of at least 300 words that describes: (1) the significance of the research and what will be accomplished if awarded a Just-Julian Assistantship and, (2) how the accomplishment(s) of this research ties to the professional and personal goals of the applicant.
+Students proposing their own project must provide a research project description.

 - Provide (student) a Curriculum Vitae or Resume, including your research experience and other relevant experience